opc-cpvp/sondage-survey-external/README.md

 		The local storage quota limit is 5MB.
 Files are stored in the file system for now.
 22) prevent files with same name.
 We are pre-fixing the file name with a timestamps in survey.onUploadFiles.
 It is way easier then setting up errors on the question and asking the user to do an action.
+23) Survey Id generation coming from the email.
+We are not using surveyId because the surveyId has a different purposes.
+We are using tokens.
+24) Create a C# object from JSON to be sent to CRM
+25) Rename survey parameter in function, use sender instead.
+It can lead to confusion with the survey object

 ### Postponed todo
 A) Explore survey Creator (POSTPONED)
 B) The navigation panel is the native of and should be replaced (POSTPONED)
 C) Add a modal popup to confirm when completing the survey.
 There is too many ways to do this and I'm not sure which one is best for you.
+D) Create a queryable javascript object that contains the json data.
+To be able to show the preview button based on some logic.
+There is
+	no need for this just now.

 ### Won't fix or implement'